For purposes of Chapter 102. of the Administrative Code:

 (iv) Notification by electronic mail at least twenty-four hours prior to the meeting.

-(b) In the event of an emergency meeting, the commission will notify all listed persons by the means outlined in paragraph (C)(3)(a) of this rule.
+(b) In the event of a special or emergency meeting, the commission will notify all listed persons by the means outlined in paragraph (C)(4)(a) of this rule.
 In the case of such an emergency meeting, the notice must be given as soon as possible after the emergency meeting is scheduled.

 (D) Agenda:

-The executive director will prepare an agenda for each regularly scheduled meeting.
+The chair in consultation with the executive director will prepare an agenda for each regularly scheduled meeting.
 The agenda will be distributed to the commission members at least five days prior to each scheduled meeting.
 In the event of a special or emergency meeting, the chair, commission member, or executive director who calls the meeting of the commission will prepare an agenda for the meeting and include a copy of the agenda with the notice of the meeting distributed to commission members.

 (A) A chair and vice chair will be elected at the first annual meeting of each calendar year, and will serve for one year or until a successor is elected.
 The vice chair will preside at any meeting of the commission at which the chair is not present.
 In the absence of the chair and vice chair, the members present will designate a member as the presiding officer.

-(B) The commission may establish committees to assist in performing its statutory authority.
+(B) The commission or chair may establish, abolish, modify, or appoint members or chairs of committees to assist in performing its statutory authority.
 No committee will make decisions that require the full vote of the commission.
 Meetings of committees will be subject to the same notice requirements as commission meetings, set forth in rule 102-1-05 of the Administrative Code.
+The advisory committee and investigative committee shall be standing committees.

 (A) Except as otherwise provided in sections 102.02, 102.06, and 102.07 of the Revised Code and Chapters 102-7 and 102-9 of the Administrative Code, all personal information records of the commission will be maintained in accordance with Chapter 1347. of the Revised Code.